 - Devices must be kept up to date with manufacturer or network provided patches.
 As a minimum patches should be checked for weekly and applied at least once a month.

 - Devices must not be connected to a PC which does not have up to date and enabled anti-malware protection and which does not comply with corporate policy.

+#### As it reads

+- Devices must be kept up to date with manufacturer or network provided patches.
+As minimum patches should be checked for weekly and applied at least once a month.

+- Devices must not be connected to a PC which does not have up to date and enabled anti-malware protection and which does not comply with corporate policy.